cpostbitbuckets/FRCTutorial/step3/README.md

 ```

 ### Motors that follow
-The TalonSRX motors come with some helpful functionality to tell one motor to follow another.
+The WPI_TalonSRX motors come with some helpful functionality to tell one motor to follow another.
 This means you can set the
 speed of one motor, and any following motors will match.

 ```java